anubhuti25/incubyte-word-app-frontend/README.md

 ## Prerequisites
 1. Node is installed.
 2. Backend should be running.
-Refer to this for backend code.
+Refer to this for [Backend code](https://github.com/anubhuti25/incubyte-wordapp-backend).

 ## Steps to run
 1. Clone the repository to local maching.